- Home

 What are Stormwater Ponds?

 In residential developments, you will often see small ponds throughout neighborhoods.
-The ponds are designed to look like natural lakes or wetlands, and as such are often mistaken for landscaping features.
-But they are there to prevent flooding and collect stormwater and pollutants like heavy metals, sediment, bacteria, oils and nutrients.
-The ponds collect and filter the water, keeping pollutants out of lakes and rivers.
+The ponds are designed to "look" like lakes or wetlands, and as such are often mistaken for natural features.

 Why is my pond water green?

 As stormwater flows across hard surfaces, it picks-up and transports pollutants.
-Common pollutants found in stormwater include:
+Common pollutant sources include:

 What can I do to improve water quality in my stormwater pond?